2021 Big Sky Real Estate Report – Big Sky Market Data

-Big Sky Real Estate Market Report: Median Home Prices, Sales Trends, Forecast, Big Sky Homes, Big Sky Land, Big Sky Condos and Townhouses.
+Big Sky Real Estate Market Report: Residential Prices, Sales Trends.
+Forecast For Homes, Condos & Townhouses.

-In Q1 2021, median sales prices (chart 1) for all residential real estate continues upward in Big Sky, Montana.
+Chart 1: Q2 2021, median sales prices ⇑ for all residential real estate continue upward in Big Sky, Montana.

-Big Sky’s overall closed residential sales (chart 4) began increasing in June 2020, three months after the onset of the Coronavirus pandemic, perhaps people fled densely-populated regions of the US.
+Chart 3: Big Sky’s overall closed residential sales ⇑ began increasing in June 2020, three months after the onset of the pandemic, and has continued upward into Q2 2021.

 The number of properties for sale in Big Sky generally increases in late summer/fall as owners anticipate the winter buying season.

 The number of homes for sale began dropping in September 2015 and continued until June 2019.

 The number of homes for sale began dropping in July 2020 and continue into Q2 2021.

 In Q4 2016, sales prices began climbing and for the most part have continued upward into Q2 2021.

 In July 2015, the Big Sky real estate inventory began declining and continued decreasing until June 2019.